bhaddacak/ppmt/README.md

 ```
 $ adb logcat -d MyAwesomeActivity:D *:S
 ```
-If you run the app several times, filtering further with a proper timestamp (see above) can be helpful.
-When you finish your debugging process and want to make a release, do not forget to remove the logging from your code.
+If you run the app several times, filtering further with a proper time stamp (see above) can be helpful.
+When you finish your debugging and want to make a release, do not forget to remove the logging from your code.

 With all these simple tools mentioned, you can develop any kind of Android application that the core library (the platform) allows you.

 (It is possible to include the old support libraries, but not the newer Jetpack libraries, to the project to have slicker UI.
 We have to use another `Makefile` (not provided here) in this case.
 I see this unnecessary.
 It just makes the product bigger but with the same functionality.
 So, I make no effort to show an example of this here.
-For those who need a guideline, see links below.)
+For those who need a guideline, see demos from links below.)

 ### Notes on 64-bit machines